Lux Capital

 Seed Round in 2017

-Visor Inc. is an online tax filing and advisory service that caters to urban professionals by preparing annual tax returns and offering year-round tax advice.
-Founded in 2016, the company is headquartered in San Francisco, California, and has established additional offices in various cities across the United States, including Miami, Marietta, New York, Philadelphia, Phoenix, Seattle, Washington, Atlanta, Boston, Chicago, Dallas, Houston, and Denver.
-Visor aims to make tax advisory accessible to a broader audience, providing essential services to meet the needs of its clientele.
+Visor Inc. is an online tax filing and advisory service that caters specifically to urban professionals.
+Established in 2016 and headquartered in San Francisco, California, the company has expanded its presence with additional locations across major cities in the United States, including Miami, New York, Philadelphia, and Los Angeles, among others.
+Visor provides comprehensive services that include the preparation of annual tax returns and year-round tax advice, aiming to make tax advisory accessible to a broader audience.
+The company's focus is on delivering tailored support to meet the diverse needs of its clients, ensuring they receive expert guidance throughout the tax year.

 Citizen